 Depending on when you’re reading this, you’re either in lockdown or have been in lockdown or even self-isolating due to coming in contact with someone who has the dreaded covid.
-And who knows whether we’ll all be in lockdown again when winter 2020 rolls around.
 For all its negatives, one welcome change in lockdown is the lack of a need to shave.
 We all have fewer social engagements and a bit more time to spend lounging around the house.
 There’s no reason to be picking up a razor on a morning.

 And men are embracing it.
 Apparently, nearly two million more gents have grown beards during the pandemic.
 If you’re one of them, or are planning on joining the growing army of mo bros, we want to help.
 Because while anyone can grow facial hair, growing and maintaining a magnificent mane requires certain products, techniques and know-how.

 In this post, you’ll find links to essential articles from this here blog, covering everything from science and styles to growing and grooming.
 It’s a beard resource that you can bookmark and return to at every stage of your beard journey.

 To grow a healthy beard, it helps to understand exactly how a beard grows — what stimulates growth and the cycles hair goes through.